 I am one of those Moms who loves the idea of working in the classroom.
 I love teaching, I love kids… fun, fun, fun.
 BUT actually finding time to work in the classroom is a little more difficult than I thought it would be.
-When the kids are at school it is time to work (someone has to run A Mom with a Lesson Plan).
+When the kids are at school it is time to work (someone has to run the blog).

 Since I know I am not alone in my quest to help while not actually being in the classroom, I’ve made a list.
 I asked every teacher I know what type of classroom support they need.
 You would be surprised how quickly and confidently the ideas flowed.
 They know exactly what kind of help they want!

 How to volunteer… without working in the classroom.

 Click here to get this list in printable form.

 - Take home work that needs to be prepared.
 Cut, sort, label, glue, staple, etc.